JetBrains/kotlin-web-site/pages/docs/reference/serialization.md

 ```
 </div>

-As a result, you get a string containing the state of this object in the JSON format: `{"a": 42, "b": "42"}`
+As a result, you get a string containing the state of this object in the JSON format: `{"a": 42, "b": "str"}`

 You can also serialize object collections, such as lists, in a single call.